 Fact: labels can malfunction.
-Whether it’s a production quality issue or simply the choice of the wrong label for a given application, a defective label can be a source of print supply chain headaches.
+Whether it’s a production quality issue or simply the choice of the wrong label for an application, a defective label can be a source of print supply chain headaches.

-A label’s corners or edges can “butterfly” – meaning they lift away from the surface, creating a worn, outdated appearance.
+A label’s corners or edges can “butterfly”—meaning they lift away from the surface, creating a worn, outdated appearance.
 If an ineffective adhesive is used, labels can even separate from the package, causing lost revenue and unhappy customers.
-There are a wide variety of other label problems as well, including smudging, sizing and spacing limitations that make it difficult to overprint needed information later in the process.
+There are a wide variety of other label problems as well, including smudging, sizing and spacing limitations that make it difficult to overprint needed information later.

 Heading Off Custom Label Performance Problems

 Label problems can be disruptive to your supply chain and bottom line, obviously.
 So the best way to deal with them is to avoid them in the first place.
 Knowledgeable label printers can help you do that, by asking the right questions in advance.
 Several considerations are critical in choosing the right type of label for a given purpose.

 Think about the temperature and humidity that the package in question will endure throughout its journey through the supply chain.
 Will cold storage be involved, or will the product spend time in warm, dry environments?
 Will it move quickly from one extreme condition to another?
 Many label adhesives can fail when exposed to such temperature variations.
 Further, moisture can cause problems with adherence, durability and more.

 This one may seem obvious, but some label customers believe “if it’s sticky enough, it will stick to anything.”
 Not true.
 There is a clear difference between the stresses placed on a label affixed to a rigid surface and one that must adhere to a plastic bag or other flexible material.
 The incessant bending and re-positioning of the material itself can test the label’s adherence capability.